aklsh/aklsh/README.md

 # About

 My name is Akilesh Kannan.
 I’m currently pursuing a Dual Degree in Electrical Engineering at IIT Madras.
-My interests lie in Analog and Digital Circuit design.
+My interests lie in Computer Architecture and Analog, Digital Circuit design.
 I also dabble a bit in cryptography and security.
 Huge supporter of GNU/Linux systems and open-source software.

 Here’s somethings you should definitely know about me: